wp-plugins/wp-easy-poll-afo/readme.txt

 This is an easy to setup polling/ voting plugin for users.
 Create Polls from admin panel and display in widgets.

 == Description ==

+Use this plugin as voting solution for your site.
+This plugin is very easy to setup and use.
+Just create polls and add the poll widgets in the sidebars.
+Registered users as well as visitors of your site can submit votes.
+One user can submit vote only once per poll.
+Visitor votes are tracked by their IP addresses.

 * This is a simple user polling plugin.
 * Create polls from admin panel.
 Unlimited polls can be created from admin panel.